 Art After Hours at Pomona College Museum of Art

-The Pomona College Museum of Art (330 N College Ave, Claremont 91711) will stay open late on Thursdays from April to May for their Art After Hours series, offering a variety of programming, including lectures, panels, workshops, tours, film screenings, and music performances sponsored by KSPC 88.7FM, and performances in conjunction with museum exhibitions and in partnership with on-campus student and academic groups.
+The Pomona College Museum of Art (330 N College Ave, Claremont 91711) stays open late on Thursdays for their Art After Hours series, offering a variety of programming, including lectures, panels, workshops, tours, film screenings, and music performances sponsored by KSPC 88.7FM, in conjunction with museum exhibitions and in partnership with on-campus student and academic groups.
+Upcoming events are scheduled for September 19, October 24, and Halloween Night.

 Twilight Aboard the Queen Mary